squarepupil/website-pages/src/pages/model.md

 with compassion for their peers, leading to respectful outcomes for all involved.

-Explore our website to see and understand how we honor children and their amazing capacities to fully engage in meaningful learning experiences.
+Read on to see and understand how we honor children and their amazing capacities to fully engage in meaningful learning experiences.
 Alternative education takes a whole new meaning at our school with our focus on learning instead of teaching.